JCThomas4214/CassMask/README.md

 # Why Observables?

-Observables are basically fancy promises but they operate under event streams which give us very interesting oportunities to filter and seam sets of queries.
+Observables are basically fancy promises that operate under event streams which give us very interesting opportunities to filter and seam sets of queries.
 For more information about observables and the [ReactiveX](http://reactivex.io/) RxJS library [click here](http://reactivex.io/rxjs/).

-## Every Query is a Observable.
+## Every Query is an Observable.

 In CassMask every query executes in an observable stream.
-The more queries you seam together the more Observables will be [concatonated](http://reactivex.io/documentation/operators/concat.html) together, creating the final seamed observable that will be subscribed to.
+The more queries you seam together the more Observables will be [concatenated](http://reactivex.io/documentation/operators/concat.html) together, creating the final seamed observable that will be subscribed to.

 ### Batching!

-Batching is not always the best solution to minimize queries in Cassandra.
-Because of the nature of Cassandra and how it partitions the data to Nodes/SSTables, batching is best practice if and only if the INSERTS, UPDATES, and DELETES are for a single partition.
+Batching is not always practical in Cassandra because of how it partitions the data to Nodes/SSTables.
+Batching is best practice if and only if the INSERTS, UPDATES, and DELETES are for a single partition.

 In CassMask batching is currently only availiable per function basis and is off by default.
 If you would like to enable it, simply pass in a Object with batch = true as the second argument.